Tweakers: History

-In October 2012, Tweakers launched a new design, designed by Femme Taken, the founder.
-However, the new design met with criticism from their community.
-A couple of days later, Tweakers launched a new feature which enabled the community to change the appearance of the website.
+In October 2012, Tweakers launched a new design, designed by Femme Taken, the founder; the community was critical of this change.
+A couple of days later, Tweakers launched a new feature that enabled the community to change the appearance of the website.

-The current responsive design was introduced on 6 January 2014.
+A number of changes and improvements were made in 2014.
+The current responsive design was introduced on 6 January that year.
 The Android and iOS apps were removed from their respective stores on 7 October 2014.

 In February 2014 Tweakers significantly improved the price comparison tool for sim only contracts.

 In June 2014 Tweakers added prices of Belgian webshops to the Pricewatch, which now shows prices from Dutch and Belgian webshops.

+Changes continue.
 In April 2015 Tweakers launched a completely new logo to be uniformly used throughout the website.

 Gathering of Tweakers

 An important area of the site is the forum.
 Tweakers's forum is known as the Gathering of Tweakers (often abbreviated as GoT).
-The forum is mainly focused on technical subjects and tries to maintain a relatively high standard of posting.
+The forum is focused mainly on technical subjects and tries to maintain a relatively high standard of posting.
 It has a fairly strong moderation policy, especially when compared to other online discussion forums.
 Users of the forum are strongly urged to read the FAQ and to have invested a fair amount of his/her own time into finding an answer, either on GoT using the search tools, or anywhere else on the Internet, before asking a question.